EnvisionTEC

-EnvisionTEC is a privately held global company that develops, manufactures and sells more than 40 configurations of desktop and production 3D printers based on seven several distinct process technologies that build objects from digital design files.
+EnvisionTEC was a privately held global company that developed, manufactured and sold more than 40 configurations of desktop and production 3D printers based on seven several distinct process technologies.
+The company filed for bankruptcy in July 2025 and was subsequently sold.

 Founded in 2002, the company now has a corporate headquarters for North America, located in Dearborn, Mich., and International headquarters in Gladbeck, Germany.
-It also has a production facility in the Greater Los Angeles area, as well as additional facilities in Montreal, for materials research, in Kiev, Ukraine, for software development, and in Woburn, Mass, for robotic 3D printing research and development.
+It also has a production facility in the Greater Los Angeles area, as well as additional facilities in Montreal, for materials research, in Kyiv, Ukraine, for software development, and in Woburn, Mass, for robotic 3D printing research and development.
 Today, the company's 3D Printers are used for mass customized production and to manufacture finished goods, investment casting patterns, tooling, prototypes and more.
 EnvisionTEC serves a variety of medical, professional and industrial customers.
 EnvisionTEC has developed large customer niches in the jewelry, dental, hearing aid, medical device, biofabrication and animation industries.
-EnvisionTEC is one of the few 3D printer companies globally whose products are being used for real production of final end-use parts.